jutrifonov/sreg/README.md

 ![Static Badge](https://img.shields.io/badge/sreg-0.5.8(dev)-green?logo=GitHub) ![Static Badge](https://img.shields.io/badge/CRAN-Coming%20Soon!-orange?logo=R)

 # Stratified Randomized Experiments
-This repository houses the 'sreg' package for R, offering a toolkit for estimating average treatment effects (ATEs) in stratified randomized experiments.
+This repository houses the `sreg` package for `R`, offering a toolkit for estimating average treatment effects (ATEs) in stratified randomized experiments.
 The package is designed to accommodate scenarios with multiple treatments and cluster-level treatment assignments, and accomodates optimal linear covariate adjustment based on baseline observable characteristics.
 The package computes estimators and standard errors based on Bugni, Canay, Shaikh (2018), Bugni, Canay, Shaikh, Tabord-Meehan (2023), and Jiang, Linton, Tang, Zhang (2023).

 ## Installation
 The latest version can be installed using `devtools`.
 The official `CRAN` release will be available soon.